akeneo/pim-community-dev/internal_doc/frontend/project_overview.md

    Those javascript modules used Backbone to render views and "form extensions" to compose and extend the UI.

-1. The Block Element Modifier (BEM) methodology was introduced, with the goal of rewriting and organize properly all the CSS stylesheets going forward.
+1. The Block Element Modifier (BEM) methodology was introduced, to replace and organize properly all the CSS stylesheets.

-1. Typescript was introduced for new development to beneficy from the static typing and avoid a whole class of bugs, as a result javascript is rarely used directly anymore.
+1. Typescript was introduced for new development to benefit from static typing and avoid a whole class of bugs, as a results javascript is rarely used directly anymore.

-   The team started to convert javascript module to typescript when necessary.
+   The team started to convert javascript modules to typescript when necessary.

 1. The team introduced React to develop new features or easily embed components inside existing backbone pages.

    The goal with React was to get closer to the mainstream stacks and improve the developer experience as well as the onboarding of new teammates.
-Also, with a SaaS first approache, the ability to extends directly the PIM UI is gone.
+Also, with a SaaS first approach, the ability to extends directly the PIM UI is gone.

 1. The new [Design System](https://en.wikipedia.org/wiki/Design_system) created by our UX team started to be implemented in React and allow to re-use standard components everywhere.